sedol1339/files/abstracts.md

     - We perform Bayesian model averaging over the induced posterior in these subspaces
     - This produces accurate predictions and well calibrated predictive uncertainty for regression and classification

+Kawaguchi, K., & Huang, J. (2019).
+Gradient Descent Finds Global Minima for Generalizable Deep Neural Networks of Practical Sizes. arXiv, 1908.02419.
+Retrieved from https://arxiv.org/abs/1908.02419v3

+    - We prove that GD can find a global minimum for DNNs of sizes commonly encountered in practice
+    - This only requires the practical degrees of over-parameterization (several orders of magnitude smaller than that required by the previous theories)
+    - Our theory only requires the number of trainable parameters to increase linearly as the training set grows
+    - Such DNNs are shown to generalize well to unseen test samples with a natural dataset

 Kawaguchi, K., Huang, J., & Kaelbling, L. P. (2019).
 Every Local Minimum Value is the Global Minimum Value of Induced Model in Non-convex Machine Learning. arXiv, 1904.03673.
 Retrieved from https://arxiv.org/abs/1904.03673v3

     - We prove, under mild assumptions, that every local minimum achieves the globally optimal value of the perturbable gradient basis model at any differentiable point (what?)